 A Theme for the Week

-too many tasks, too many tabs open, too many small demands pulling in different directions.
+Too many tasks, too many tabs open, too many demands pulling you in different directions.

-You start with good intentions, but end up reacting to whatever shouts loudest.
+You start with good intentions, but end up reacting to whatever makes the most noise.

 That’s where a theme can help.